-As a native of California, Arnor studied under the tutelage of San Francisco Symphony principal percussionist Jake Nissly and Silk Road Ensemble artist Haruka Fujii in the San Francisco Bay Area, and is now pursuing a degree in percussion performance in his first year at Boston University on a full Fine Arts Performance Award scholarship.
+As a native of California, Arnor studied under the tutelage of San Francisco Symphony principal percussionist Jake Nissly and Silk Road Ensemble artist Haruka Fujii in the San Francisco Bay Area, and is now pursuing a degree in percussion performance at Boston University with Sam Solomon, Kyle Brightwell and Tim Genis on a full Fine Arts scholarship.

 In his free time, Arnor enjoys writing and arranging music on the side, and occasionally posts performances of his works on YouTube.
 His music can also be found on his website, arnormusic.com.